Computer Science studies computers and computing including (not limited to)

 The undergraduate program prepares students for industrial, commercial, government, and university environments.
 Practical application of theory, communication skills, importance professional development, and ethics will be stressed.

 The masters program provides the student with a solid computer science background in preparation for governmental or industrial employment, or for continued study at the Ph.D. level.
 Thesis and non-thesis options are available.
 The program is consistent with the guidelines and recommendations of the Computer Science Accreditation Body (CSAB).
 Most of the undergraduate coursework is also offered at the graduate level, as well as advanced classes in many of these topics.
-In addition, there is coursework in distributed processing, visualization, and complexity theory.
+In addition, there is coursework in automata, visualization, and complexity theory.

 There is no geographical limitation for this collection although the United States is represented by the bulk of the collection.